nicolaspearson/node.ts.ocr/README.md

 ExtractTextOptions {
   pdfToTextArgs?: KeyValue;
   convertArgs?: KeyValue;
-  convertDensity?: number;
   tesseractArgs?: KeyValue;
-  tesseractLang?: string;
 }
 ```

 Example `pdfToTextArgs` that only includes page 1 to 4.

-Note: this will only work if you already have a searchable PDF, because the `pdftotext` binary can be used to extract the text.
+Note: this will only work if you already have a searchable PDF, because the `pdftotext` binary can only be used to extract text from a searchable PDF.

 ```
 { pdfToTextArgs: { f: 1, l: 4 } }
 ```

-Example `convertDensity`, and `convertArgs` that sets the convert density to 600, and the trim option to on.
+Example `convertArgs` that sets the convert density to 600, and the trim option to on.

 ```
-{ convertDensity: 600, convertArgs: { trim: '' } }
+{ convertArgs: { density: '600', trim: '' } }
 ```

-Example `tesseractLang`, and `tesseractArgs` that sets the language to english, the page segmentation mode = 6, and preserves interword spaces.
+Example `tesseractArgs` that sets the language to english, the page segmentation mode to 6, and preserves interword spaces.

 ```
-{ tesseractLang: 'eng', tesseractArgs: { '-psm': 6, 'c': 'preserve_interword_spaces=1' } }
+{ tesseractArgs: { 'l': 'eng', '-psm': 6, 'c': 'preserve_interword_spaces=1' } }
 ```

 ## Docker